-- Oseltamivir had no significant effect on admissions to the hospital.
+Using oseltamivir had no significant effect on admissions to the hospital.

 Oseltamivir causes gastrointestinal disturbances in both prophylaxis and treatment roles.
 In prophylaxis, it caused headaches, renal events (especially decreased creatinine clearance), and psychiatric effects.

 So what do I recommend during the cold and flu season?

 Get vaccinated!
 The influenza vaccines have been shown to help prevent influenza and are very well tolerated with few side effects.
 If you or your children are due for other vaccines, be sure to get caught up.
 Even if they aren’t a perfect match, some protection is better than none, and if more people get the vaccine herd immunity helps!

-- If you get sick, stay home until you’re fever free without the use of a fever reducer for at least 24 hours!
+If you get sick, stay home until you’re fever free without the use of a fever reducer for at least 24 hours!
 Don’t spread the illness to others by going to work or school.
 The influenza virus is spread for several days, starting the day before your symptoms start until 5-7 days after symptoms start– kids may be contagious for even longer.
 You are most contagious the days you have a fever.

 Wash hands well and frequently.
 If you can’t use soap and water, use hand sanitizer.

-- Cover your cough and sneeze with your elbow or a tissue.
+Cover your cough and sneeze with your elbow or a tissue.

-- Avoid close contact with people who are sick.
+Avoid close contact with people who are sick.
 But remember that people spread the virus before they feel the first symptoms, so anyone is a potential culprit!